EvelynSays/e-commerce_app/README.md

-# My API Documentation
+# E-Commerce App

 ## Introduction

-Welcome to the API documentation for our project.
+Welcome to the API documentation for my e-commerce API.
 This README will guide you on how to view and interact with the API documentation using Swagger UI or other tools.

 ## Viewing the API Documentation